nychealth/EH-dataportal/content/key-topics/airquality/nyccas/map-text.md

-    - Since the first summer (2009) when relatively cool temperatures contributed to lower levels of Ozone, citywide summertime average levels varied slightly year to year (ranging from 27.8 ppb to 32 ppb between 2010 and 2022), without a consistent trend.
+    - Since the first summer (2009) when relatively cool temperatures contributed to lower levels of Ozone, citywide summertime average levels varied slightly year to year (ranging from 27.8 ppb to 32 ppb between 2010 and 2022), without a consistent trend.- Higher levels were consistently measured at sites with lower traffic density and lower NO<sub>2</sub>

-    - Higher levels were consistently measured at sites with lower traffic density and lower NO<sub>2</sub> concentrations such as areas of outer Queens, Brooklyn, and Staten Island, reflecting less removal of ozone from the atmosphere by fresh combustion NOX emissions.

-    - In summer 2022, seasonal average O<sub>3</sub> varied from 26.2 to 39.7 ppb across the monitoring sites.
+    concentrations such as areas of outer Queens, Brooklyn, and Staten Island, reflecting less removal of ozone from the atmosphere by fresh combustion NOX emissions.- In summer 2022, seasonal average O<sub>3</sub> varied from 26.2 to 39.7 ppb across the monitoring sites.
 Citywide, summertime ozone levels were higher than any other year.
-This is likely due to higher temperatures and low rainfall in 2022.
+This was likely due to higher temperatures and low rainfall in 2022.
 ---